opensumi/docs/docs/integrate/universal-integrate-case/custom-menu.en.md

 ### Register the Secondary Submenu

-For the same type of menu, besides using `group` to group them, you can also register them as `secondary submenu`.
-When there are a good deal of submenus, using secondary menu can effectively improve the user experience.
+For the same type of menu, apart from using `group` to group them, you can also register them as `secondary submenu`.
+When there are a good deal of submenus, you can use secondary menu can effectively improve the user experience.
 For example, we want to register both `search` and `search next match` as a secondary menu of `search`.

 ```typescript
 const searchSubMenuId = 'terminal/search';